-E. Proposal Timeline (1 page): Describe milestones and timeline for completion of the project.
+- Proposal Timeline (one page): Describe milestones and timeline for completion of the project.
 These milestones are critical for the pilot program, because all awards must be expended during the one-year award.
 The CTSI Pilot program does not have mechanisms to allow no-cost extensions.
 In the event an award is made, investigators should immediately confer with CTSI staff if any delay in initiation or completion of the project is anticipated.

-F. Human and/or Animal Subjects (no page limit): NIH supported pilot awards must address Protection of Human Subjects, Adequacy of Protection Against Risks, Data and Safety Monitoring Plans, Inclusion of Women and Minorities, and Inclusion of Children.
+- Human and/or Animal Subjects (no page limit): NIH supported pilot awards must address Protection of Human Subjects, Adequacy of Protection Against Risks, Data and Safety Monitoring Plans, Inclusion of Women and Minorities, and Inclusion of Children.

 Human Research Protection Office (HRPO) approval is not required prior to submission.
 However, HRPO approval is required for all projects involving human subjects before NCATS will approve project funding.
 Although animal research is expected to be rare in this program, the Institutional Animal Care and Use Committee (IACUC) must approve any projects involving animal subjects prior to final funding approval.

 In this section, applicants must describe any human and/or animal subject issues, as well as the sources of materials that will be obtained from human subjects.
 If human subjects are involved, provide a description of their involvement and characteristics, specific risks to subjects who participate, and protection against those risks.
 Reviewers may consider whether significant delays in approval are an anticipated barrier for project completion when selecting projects.
 Evidence of prior or ongoing HRPO / IACUC review is encouraged.
-Similarly, this section should discuss if other special regulatory approval is required prior to funding: Human Stem Cell Research (hSCRO), Institutional Biosafety Committee (IBC), Research Involving the Dead (CORID), Radiation Safety Office (RSO), etc.
+Similarly, this section should discuss if other special regulatory approval is required prior to funding: Human Stem Cell Research Oversight (hSCRO), Institutional Biosafety Committee (IBC), Committee for Oversight of Research Involving the Dead (CORID), Radiation Safety Office (RSO), etc.